rust-stuco/lectures/week9/lifetimes.md

 &'world bool  // as long as it starts with a tick (')
 ```

-* Annotations do not change the how long references live, they only describe the relationship between lifetimes of references
+* Annotations do not change the how long references live, they only describe the _relationship_ between lifetimes of references
-    * An annotation by itself has little meaning
+    * Think of `'a` as a lower bound for the lifetime of the reference
+    * `x: 'a i32` means `x` lives at least as long as some lifetime `'a`
+    * Borrow checker identifies if references share a lower bound

 ---